intuit/.github/profile/README.md

 We'll send you virtual swag in thanks for your contributions!
 And for each contribution you make to an Intuit Open Source project, you will get one entry into a drawing to win a swag package including stickers and the t-shirt pictured above.
 Contributions will only count if your PRs are merged by Friday, **November 3, 2023** and submitted on the form linked above.

 ## 🤝 Join us in person to celebrate Hacktoberfest
-Intuit will be hosting a meetup in October in 2 locations:
+Intuit will be hosting a meetup in October in 3 locations:

+India 🇮🇳
+- Date: 10/05/23
+- Time: 9:30am - 2pm IST
+- See our LinkedIn event pages for full details  [HERE](https://www.linkedin.com/events/intuitindiahacktoberfestmeetup7115041215141609474/)

+Americas 🇺🇸
 - Date: 10/11/23
 - Time: 4pm - 8pm PST
 - See our LinkedIn event pages for full details by location: [Mountain View](https://www.linkedin.com/events/intuithacktoberfestmeetup-mount7112545227969630209/) and [San Diego](https://www.linkedin.com/events/intuithacktoberfestmeetup-sandi7112546014225432576/)